Lynette Alcantara by Keith Heppell

 MA (Cantab) BMusEd BA AMusA FISM

-A classical singer, conductor and voice teacher, Lynette’s passion for singing has led her to perform in concerts and recording studios around the world.
+A classical mezzo soprano, voice teacher and conductor, Lynette’s passion for singing has led her to perform in concerts and recording studios around the world.
 She now focuses on sharing her love of all things vocal with her many students.

 Lynette Alcantara by Keith Heppell

 In Cambridge, Lynette enjoys a portfolio career of conducting and teaching.
 As part-time Director of Music at Wolfson (since 1998) she conducts the College Choir and Chamber Singers, overseeing all things musical, including the many concerts the college hosts each term.
-She is particularly proud to have introduced Choral and Accompanist Scholarships at college.
-Lynette's work at the Faculty of Music over the last dozen years or so has included leading the Vocal Pathway of the MMus in Choral Studies, teaching voice to Masters' students and lecturing on Vocal Health to conducting students.
+Lynette's work at the Faculty of Music has included leading the Vocal Pathway of the MMus in Choral Studies, teaching voice to Masters' students, lecturing on Vocal Health to conducting students and examining.
+She regularly leads choral outreach days on behalf of the University.

-Lynette is a member of the British Voice Association, Association of Teachers of Singing, EQUITY, Association of British Choral Directors and is a Fellow of the Incorporated Society of Musicians.
+Lynette is a Fellow of the Incorporated Society of Musicians and a member of the British Voice Association, Association of Teachers of Singing, EQUITY and Association of British Choral Directors.

 Research interests